Certora/vscode-certora-prover/README.md

 The Prover script will use the `conf` file information to start the verification process.
 Use the VS Code Command Palette (`Ctrl/Cmd + Shift + P`) to run the Certora Run script.
 You can verify multiple contracts.
 A special section shows all ongoing processes.
 You can stop a process to remove it from the list.

+#### Stop process
+After user stopped the script job will comntinue checking in the cloud.

 ### Results

 After the script finishes, the checking process under the activity bar system will show a tree of verification jobs.
 You will see a list of all the jobs, along with their call traces, connected variables, and assertion messages.